 “The days are a combination of input, solitude and shared reflection.”

 We invite you to join us for a month-long mini-sabbatical in Chicago for men and women religious, diocesan priests, and now lay ecclesial ministers who are discerning and/or transitioning into retirement.
-The four weeks will run from Friday, May 29th to Friday, June 26th.
+This program, scheduled for summer 2021, will run from Friday, June 4th to Friday, July 2nd.
 Reframing Retirement for Mission will include three weeks of speakers, one to one spiritual direction, daily prayer and mass along with other recreational activities.
 One week will be reserved for a directed retreat.

 This program assists the participants in making the transition from active ministry to retirement, with a special focus on recognizing and living their retirement years as a fruitful period of life with possibilities for personal growth as well as new opportunities for engaging in ministry.

 Retirement need not mean withdrawal from meaningful work on behalf of Christ’s mission and ministry, but it does require a realistic, necessary and creative adjustment in how to continue to respond faithfully to the call to bring Christ to others and to our world.

 This on-campus mini-sabbatical is limited to 30 participants.
 Registration for our on-campus mini-sabbatical in 2021 will open in August of this year.

 Transitions and Grief

 Fr.
 Jim Schoeder is a Priest of the Sacred Heart and clinical psychologist (Ph.D.
 Loyola U of Chicago, ’79), Father Schroeder ministered to religious and clergy through psychotherapy for 35 years, and at the St Louis U School of Medicine.
 He served in leadership, travelled extensively, and, though now retired, I help with conferences, retreats, formation work, and care for our elderly.